slusarczyk41/algo_retraining/README.md

 a combination of features which fits a particular date period on specific instrument. https://www.myfxbook.com/portfolios/simple-demo/308663
 ###### Next steps
-Monitor three strategies which are live on demo
+Monitor three strategies which are live on demo accounts

+### Book strategy (trading - testing phrase)

+###### Description
+Every 20 minutes there is a new order/position book data.
+From this values I can calculate some kind of sentiment - whether market is more bullish or bearish.
+According to this value limit trade will be opened, with price a bit moved in the opposite direction of market.
+###### Results
+Notebook testing showed that it could be a really good ide
+###### Next steps
+Deploy three strategies with are live on demo accounts

 ### ML indicator (idea)